|Date||Time||League||Season||Attendance||Dover Star Player||Away Scorers||Red Cards|

 Mitch Walker, who impressed in recent wins over Braintree and Sutton, was at his agile best again to prevent Toby Sho-Silva’s wicked strike, diving left to beat the ball away for a corner.

-The second half continued in the same vain as Dover looked to kill the game off and their top predator Miller was inches away from connecting to Ricky Modeste’s centre.
+The second half continued in the same vein as Dover looked to kill the game off and their top predator Miller was inches away from connecting to Ricky Modeste’s centre.

 Miller himself was substituted midway through the half right after being booked for a robust challenge.
 Not before he had one last attempt on goal, firing straight at Julian when well placed.